 What governs whether a Form 1099-G is issued?

-Rule of thumb: Unless specifically stated that the grant is tax exempt, it is taxable and therefore reportable on form 1099-G. For the purpose of this DO brief dated January, 2017, “grants” are payments to landowners and cooperators.
+Rule of thumb: Unless specifically stated that the grant is “tax exempt”, it is taxable and therefore reportable on form 1099-G. For the purpose of this DO brief dated January, 2017, “grants” are payments to landowners and cooperators.
 The grants that are required to be reported to the IRS are:

 Amounts of taxable grants to provide subsidized energy financing or grants for projects designed to conserve or produce energy, but only with respect to energy property or a dwelling unit located in the United States.